-Hounslow Streetspace Governance
+Hounslow Streetspace governance

-The requirements by government to work at pace means that the normal process of decision making for making changes to the highway has needed to be amended.
+The requirements by government to work at pace means that the normal process of decision making for implementing changes to the highway has needed to be amended.
 The process being applied for the borough wide Streetspace programme is as follows:

 - Officers review proposals for compliance with statutory guidance, technical feasibility, potential impacts (including on those with protected characteristics under relevant Equalities Legislation) and cost.